ManageIQ/manageiq-design/UX/ui-service/MyServices/design.md

 * Resources will be divided into sections or headings (Compute, Network, and Storage).
 Each section can expand and collapse, with a compact list view of resources underneath.

 * Individual resources will be listed as links so users can drill down to a specific resource details view.
+* The resources list view will have access control actions available for launching a console and all other resource actions will be listed under the kebab menu.
 ![Image of Detail View for a Resource.](img/Services-ResourceDetails.png)
 * Relationships will be the next section after Resources.
 Child Services will be listed as links here and will bring the user to the Child Service Summary View.